-A low blood sugar, also called hypoglycaemia or a "hypo", is where the level of sugar (glucose) in your blood drops too low.
+A low blood sugar level is also called hypoglycaemia or a "hypo".
 It mainly affects people who are on medication for diabetes, especially if you take insulin.
-A low blood sugar can be dangerous if it's not treated promptly, but you can usually treat it easily yourself.
+A low blood sugar level can be dangerous if it's not treated promptly, but you can usually treat it easily yourself (see below).